arkency/posts/posts/2018-03-28-using-singleton-objects-as-default-arguments.md

 ---
-title: "Using singleton objects as default arguments in Ruby"
 created_at: 2018-04-23 16:33:02 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ruby', 'rails' ]
 newsletter: arkency_form
 ---

+# Using singleton objects as default arguments in Ruby

 Sometimes you would like to define a method which takes an optional argument, but the programmer might pass `nil`.
 And your code needs to distinguish between the value not being provided (default value) and `nil`.
 How can it be achieved?